-On January 1,2016, XYZ company has the following balances in its ledger:
+On 1 January 2016, XYZ company had the following balances in its ledger:

-On April 1, 2016, the company purchases a new motor vehicle for $12,000.
-Motor vehicles are written down by 25% p.a. using reducing installment method.
+On April 1, 2016, the company purchased a new motor vehicle for $12,000.
+Motor vehicles are written down by 25% p.a. using the reducing installment method.

-Required: Calculate total depreciation on motor vehicle for the year 2016.
+Required: Calculate total depreciation on motor vehicles for the year 2016.

-Step 1 – Compute depreciation on old motor vehicle:
+Step 1: Calculate depreciation on old motor vehicle

-The depreciation on the old motor vehicle would be computed for the full year because it has been used in the business for the full year.
+Depreciation on the old motor vehicle is calculated for the full year because it has been used in the business for the full year.